-After each semester/payment period, Student Financial Services will review completion rate, timeframe and GPA for each student enrolled in that semester/payment period, regardless of whether or not the student received Title IV aid during that period.
+After each semester/payment period, Student Financial Services will review completion rate, timeframe, and GPA for each student enrolled in that semester/payment period. regardless of whether or not the student received Title IV aid during that period.
 Depending on the student's status relative to these factors, the student's progress for financial aid purposes will be determined as follows:

-- Satisfactory Progress applies to any student who passed the appropriate number of earned hours to attempted hours, has not exceeded the maximum total attempted hours allowed for their program and his/her GPA meets the requirements listed above. - 2.
-Financial Aid Warning applies to any student who fails to meet the requirements for completion, timeframe and GPA listed above for the semester.
-A warning letter will be sent at the end of the semester to the student to indicate why s/he is receiving a warning and what must be done within the next semester to be back in accordance with the SAP rules.
-If the student fails to meet these requirements, his/her federal, state and institutional financial aid will be suspended for future semesters.
-The student must bring his/her hours and/or GPA back into good standing or appeal to regain financial aid eligibility.
-A student cannot have two consecutive semesters on warning. - 3.
-Financial Aid Probation applies only to a student who has failed to meet SAP requirements and has had an appeal approved by Student Financial Services.
+- 1. Satisfactory Progress applies to any student who passed the appropriate number of earned hours to attempted hours, who has not exceeded the maximum total attempted hours allowed for his or her program and, whose GPA meets the requirements listed above. - 2.
+Financial Aid Warning applies to any student who fails to meet the requirements for completion, timeframe, and GPA listed above for the semester.
+A warning letter will be sent at the end of the semester to the student to indicate why he or she is receiving a warning and what must be done within the next semester to be back in accordance with the SAP rules.
+If the student fails to meet these requirements, his or her federal, state, and institutional financial aid will be suspended for future semesters.
+The student must bring his or her hours and/or GPA back into good standing or appeal to regain financial aid eligibility.
+A student cannot have two consecutive semesters on warning.

+- 3. Financial Aid Probation applies only to a student who has failed to meet SAP requirements and has had an appeal approved by Student Financial Services.
 A student may be on probation for one semester only.
-If a student has not met the SAP requirements above, s/he should work with their Student Financial Advisor to understand what options exist to regain eligibility. - 4.
-Unsatisfactory Progress applies to a student who has not met the requirements for completion rate, GPA and attempted hours after his/her warning period and is not on financial aid probation nor has an approved appeal.
-This student is not eligible for federal, state or institutional financial aid until s/he meets the requirements in each of the three areas listed above.

-5. Academic Plan applies to any student who has submitted an academic plan as part of a SAP appeal and has successfully completed the goals for that semester as outlined by the plan.
-The student continues to remain eligible for federal and state financial aid, but does not meet the definition of a SAP eligible student.
+If a student has not met the SAP requirements above, he or she should work with a Student Financial Advisor to understand what options exist to regain eligibility. - 4.
+Unsatisfactory Progress applies to a student who has not met the requirements for completion rate, GPA, and attempted hours after his or her warning period and who is not on financial aid probation nor has an approved appeal.
+This student is not eligible for federal, state, or institutional financial aid until she or he meets the requirements in each of the three areas listed above. - 5.
+Academic Plan applies to any student who has submitted an academic plan as part of a SAP appeal and has successfully completed the goals for that semester as outlined by the plan.
+The student continues to remain eligible for federal and state financial aid, but does not meet the definition of an SAP eligible student.